PeachDoughnut/Mendelian-Punnett-Squares/README.md

   2. Appensions onto appensions.
 E.g.: if you were to append something onto the Rh factor, too, on the main script.
   3. Non-Mendelian sorting - there is no way to make two genes sort together.
 I.e. Rh factor does not sort with ABO blood type as one object.
 As they are on separate chromosomes (chrom.
 1 and chrom.
 9) this is appropriate, anyway.

-Future:

-This would/should/could be remade in a way more modular, sane system.
-But, it was made ad hoc, and in a single night (initially) with a second night to bug fix.
-The last time I edited this was to clean up comments for publication on GitHub.
-Made for a Grade 12 biology class.

-Functions are not small enough, the functions are too big and unwieldy.
-Classes could be improved majorly: they should cache results, possibly store data in a consistant stucture rather than coverting them to different kinds of tables function-to-function.

 Examples:

 Base - three genes: ABO blood type, Rhesus factor, and fruit fly eye colours (E sub 1 through 4).
 In this example, also, Rh factor is appended onto the blood type gene, and thus outputs as so.

 (Pictured in the top image.)

 Example 1 - two genes: ABO blood type, and Rhesus factor.
 It is the base example without the fruit fly eye colour mixed in.
 ![image](https://raw.githubusercontent.com/PeachDoughnut/Mendelian-Punnett-Squares/main/ex1_expected_output.png)